-- To determine whether remedial action is required to reduce the risk to current registered learners and to preserve the integrity of ANE and the qualification.
+- to determine whether remedial action is required to reduce the risk to current registered learners and to preserve the integrity of EDLounge Ltd. and the qualification

 The investigation may involve a request for further information from relevant parties and/or interviews with personnel involved in the investigation.
 Therefore, we will:

-- Ensure all material collected as part of an investigation must be kept secure.
+- ensure all material collected as part of an investigation is kept secure

-- If an investigation leads to invalidation of certificates, or criminal or civil prosecution, all records and original documentation relating to the case will be retained until the case and any appeals have been heard and for five years thereafter.
+- retain all records and original documentation relating to the case until the case and any appeals have been heard and for five years after if an investigation leads to invalidation of certificates or criminal or civil prosecution

 Either at notification of a suspected or actual case of malpractice or maladministration and/or at any time during the investigation, we reserve the right to withhold a learner’s, and/or cohort’s, results.

-Where a member of EDLounge staff or an EDLounge Associate is under investigation we may suspend them or move them to other duties until the investigation is complete.
+Where a member of EDLounge Ltd. staff or an EDLounge Ltd. associate is under investigation we may suspend them or move them to other duties until the investigation is complete.

-Throughout the investigation our Director will be responsible for overseeing the work of the investigation team to ensure that due process is being followed, appropriate evidence has been gathered and reviewed and for liaising with and keeping informed relevant external parties.
+Throughout the investigation our Chief Executive Officer will be responsible for overseeing the work of the investigation team to ensure that due process is being followed, appropriate evidence has been gathered and reviewed and for liaising with and keeping informed relevant external parties.

-After an investigation, we’ll produce a draft report for the parties concerned to check the factual accuracy.
+After an investigation, we will produce a draft report for the parties concerned to check the factual accuracy.
 Any subsequent amendments will be agreed between the parties concerned and ourselves.
 The report will:

-If it’s an internal investigation against a member of our staff the report will be agreed by the Managing Director, along with the relevant internal managers and appropriate internal disciplinary procedures will be implemented.
+If it is an internal investigation against a member of EDLounge Ltd. staff the report will be agreed by the Chief Executive Officer, along with the relevant internal Managers and appropriate internal disciplinary procedures will be implemented.